 There are two reasons why you may need to self-monitor your blood pressure: you may simply want to keep tabs on it, or your doctor may have instructed you to do so.
 If you’re making lifestyle changes or taking medication to reduce your blood pressure, it can help to track your progress and make some long term goals.

-In fact, patients who self-monitor their blood pressure are often more successful in achieving their blood pressure goals.
+In fact, patients who self-monitor are often more successful in achieving their health goals.

-You may be one of those people whose blood pressure increases every time they walk into a hospital, a condition called “white-coat hypertension”, and so self-monitoring can give you a better picture of how your blood pressure is when not in the presence of a medical professional.
+You may be one of those people who face increase every time they walk into a hospital, a condition called “white-coat hypertension”, and so self-monitoring can give you a better picture of how it is when not in the presence of a medical professional.

 There are plenty of blood pressure monitor reviews online, however it’s best to understand what they do and how they work before researching which model is right for you.